felipebrunet/icriptopos/README.md

-# icriptopos
+# Icripto POS
-Multi Server BTC Lightning Payment Terminal
+Multi Server BTC Payment Terminal.

 Icripto POS is a payment terminal that allow vendors to receive payments in bitcoin.
 The app does not connect to any centralized backend.